imnxdyne/aws/README.md

   Fields:
   - **compName**: AWS component Name; no need to change.
   - **compDelete**: flag to block entire AWS component from being deleted. **True** to allow AWS component deletion, **False** to block deletion (case sensitive!).
-  - **itemsKeep**: where AWS components don't have tags (key pairs, users, policies, etc), itemsKeep is a list of item names not to delete. **If itemsKeep has a single value, there needs to be a trailing comma after the value**.
-Ex: itemsKeep=('scott', )
+  - **itemsKeep**: where AWS components don't have tags (key pairs, users, policies, etc), itemsKeep is a quoted list of item names not to delete.
+Ex: itemsKeep=('Seattle', 'Redmond')

   Examples:
   - To prevent all Key Pairs from being deleted, change KeyPair's compDelete from True to False (case sensitive!):